Saturday, January 24, 2015

 What's Fare Is Fare

 Recently, I unearthed a newspaper article in my overflowing archives—dated 1992—from The Riverdale Press, a local Bronx newspaper.
-I had saved this piece of ephemera—a review of the area’s pizzerias—for a reason, probably because I was a renowned pizza-holic who had sampled most of the neighborhood shops, but had a special attachment to one in particular.
+I saved this slice of ephemera—a review of the area’s pizzerias—for a reason, probably because I was a renowned pizza aficionado who had sampled all of the neighborhood shops but had a special attachment to one in particular.
 Naturally, I was surprised at my preferred pizzeria’s somewhat poor rating of just two slices (out of five maximum), although by the 1990s its quality was—I will concede—somewhat inconsistent.
-I was curious, nonetheless, to ascertain whether or not the price of transit ride corresponded with the going rate of slice of pizza that year.
+I was curious, nonetheless, to ascertain whether or not the price of a transit ride corresponded with the going rate of slice of pizza that year.
 I wanted to know if this pizza connection of mine had historical legs.
-Not too long ago, an individual on Facebook remembered when the price of a New York City slice of pizza was just .15, which, coincidentally, was the cost of a bus or subway ride at the time.
+Not too long ago, an individual on Facebook remembered when the price of a New York City slice of pizza was .15, which, coincidentally, was the cost of a bus or subway ride at the time.
 Now, I can recall pizza as low as .35 a slice—in the early to mid-1970s—that, interestingly enough, corresponded to the day’s bus and subway fare.

 It should be noted that while New York City bus and subway service has gotten measurably better through the years—particularly the latter—the pizza slice has gotten considerably slighter.
 That is, courtesy of the costs of cheese and tomato sauce—and every other foodstuff for that matter coupled with criminally high cost of doing business—the ubiquitous slice of pizza’s mass has suffered.
 If not in taste then definitely in size, the slice of pizza isn’t what it used to be around here.
 And size matters.